 In addition to my academic research, I also frequently write for non-academic publications on political topics.
 Some of my non-academic writing has appeared recently in Slate, Jacobin, Los Angeles Review of Books, Business Insider and In These Times.
 One of my recent articles was featured in a piece at the New York Times.

 I’m committed to the idea that political philosophy isn’t simply an academic matter, but a project oriented toward making the world a better place.
-Thus, I am involved in a variety of organizing initiatives aimed at upending inequality and promoting justice.
+Thus, I am involved in a variety of organizing initiatives in Chicago aimed at upending inequality and promoting justice.